UPM-NTHC/PH-RoadSafetyIG/input/pagecontent/index.md

 ## Overview

-**PH-RoadSafetyIG** is a national FHIR Implementation Guide for road safety and health information in the Philippines.
-This project is led by the [UP Manila Standards and Interoperability Lab (SILab)](https://github.com/UP-Manila-SILab/PH-RoadSafetyIG) in partnership with the Department of Health and a broad coalition of government, academic, health, and technology stakeholders.
+**PH-RoadSafetyIG** is a FHIR Implementation Guide for road safety and health information in the Philippines.
+This project is led by the UP Manila - National Telehealth Center - National Insitutes of Health - [Standards and Interoperability Lab Philippines (SIL-PH)](https://github.com/UP-Manila-SILab/PH-RoadSafetyIG) Project in partnership with the Department of Health and a broad coalition of government, academic, health, and technology stakeholders.

 This guide follows the [WHO SMART Guidelines](https://www.who.int/teams/digital-health-and-innovation/smart-guidelines) framework for digital health standards.
-The PH-RoadSafetyIG Implementation Guide (IG) represents the **Level 3 (L3) "Machine Readable"** artifact in the SMART Guidelines process, translating validated workflows and a national Minimum Data Set (MDS) into interoperable HL7 FHIR R4 specifications.
+The PH-RoadSafetyIG Implementation Guide (IG) represents the **Level 3 (L3) "Machine Readable"** artifact in the SMART Guidelines process, translating validated workflows and a project-wide Minimum Data Set (MDS) into interoperable HL7 FHIR R4 specifications.

 ---